 You must use the right keywords when trying to build your business.

-By using buyer intent keywords, you’ll be focusing on specific phrases and terms that will ultimately help companies uncover their true potential in search engine rankings and customer conversions.
+Using buyer intent keywords, you’ll focus on specific phrases and terms to help companies uncover their true potential in search engine rankings and customer conversions.

-Since there’s such high competition in online search results these days, it can be hard for a website to get targeted traffic from Google and other major websites/applications without the proper keyword research beforehand.
+Since there’s such high competition in online search results, it can be hard for a website to get targeted traffic from Google and other major websites/applications without the proper keyword research beforehand.

 Instead of brainstorming random ideas and guesses at what people would search regarding your products or services, you must conduct thorough keyword research before diving into any SEO efforts.

-By conducting proper keyword research with buyer intent keywords, you’ll have a better idea of what phrases and terms people are searching for when they’re looking to buy what you have to offer.
+By conducting proper keyword research with buyer intent keywords, you’ll have a better idea of what phrases and terms people search for when they’re looking to buy what you have to offer.

-By using these, you’ll ultimately help your website gain a higher ranking in search results related to your products or services.
+Using these will ultimately help your website rank higher in search results related to your products or services.

 When it comes time to build up a site, focus on buyer intent keywords because “if you can use them in blog posts, online ads, and social sharing,” then people will be more likely to trust that you know how to meet their needs.